rgmelko/Graphs/README.md

 This code aims to generate all isomorphically and/or topologically distinct graphs on a variety of 2D lattices used in condensed matter simulations.
 We define two graphs as isomorphically distinct iff there is no transformation in the lattice's [dihedral group](http://en.wikipedia.org/wiki/Dihedral_group) that can take one graph to the other.
 We say they are topologically distinct if the Hamiltonians for the two graphs will be different.

+The main documentation for the Graphs repo can be found [here](http://kshyatt.github.com/Graphs/)

 Installation
 ============